The Postman (Il Postino) (Le Facteur)- a film by Michael Radford based on a novel by Antonio Skarmeta

 Meanwhile an economic struggle led to the migration of many poorly educated peasants to work in the factories and construction sites of rich countries like Australia.

-A scene from the film is shown above (in Italian – no subtitles).
-It shows how Neruda (Phillipe Noiret) teaches Mario (Massimo Troisi), the son of a fisherman, the meaning of the word ‘metaphor’.
+One scene from the film shows how Neruda (Phillipe Noiret) teaches Mario (Massimo Troisi), the son of a fisherman, the meaning of the word ‘metaphor’.
 Mario says that Neruda’s poem about the sea made him feel ‘like a boat being tossed on the sea’.
 Noiret (shown left below) gives a great performance as the poet Neruda in this film.

 The background to the story was that in 1945 Pablo Neruda was elected Senator in Chile.
 He was exiled during Gabriel González Videla´s government.
 In 1949 he went into exile with his wife, the painter Delia del Carril.
 In Mexico he suffered from phlebitis and a woman from Chillán arrived to his bedside, she was Matilde Urrutia, to help him and take care of the house.
 A secret romance was born between them.
 Taken from http://omarperezsantiago.blogspot.com/2005/07/pablo-neruda-captains-verses.html